Loading lesson…

 The big idea: a tiny architectural tweak unlocked an order of magnitude of depth.
 The lesson, repeated throughout AI, is that the right small idea compounds enormously.

-What is the core idea behind "ResNets and the Depth Breakthrough"?
+What is the main idea of "ResNets and the Depth Breakthrough"?

-Which best describes the scope of "ResNets and the Depth Breakthrough"?
+Which concept is most central to "ResNets and the Depth Breakthrough"?